bparanj/crystal/electronics/terms/circuit-classification.md

 This classification gradually increases the complexity of circuits and knowledge required, making it easier to progress through the levels systematically.

-Certainly!
 Here’s a breakdown of each category into a sequence of smaller experiments.
 Each series builds up to the final specified circuit, allowing gradual learning of key principles.

 ### Basic Level